-If you ever have a problem on the road and don't have a spare fuse, you can borrow one.
-Just pick some feature of your car that you can get along without-like the radio or cigarette lighter-and use its fuse, if it is the size you need.
+If you ever have a problem on the road and don't have a spare fuse, you can borrow one of the correct value.
+Just pick some feature of your vehicle that you can get along without - like the radio or cigarette lighter - and use its fuse, if it is the size you need.
 Replace it as soon as you can.